SteveJustin1963/tec-8x8x8/README.md

 make more led effects
 - read photoresistor via schmitt or ADC and input into the mixing table, use hand to control light
 - induce feedback loops, chaos cct etc
-- superposition code behaviour thru mixing matrix
+- superposition code behavior thru mixing matrix
 - 3d tetris
 - use 5 https://github.com/SteveJustin1963/tec-EYE set into a cube, then feed this into the outer 5 layers of the 8x8x8 cube, etc